 Federal and State Listed Species by Major Taxa

 Inquiries about species can be sent to the appropriate Nongame and Rare Species Program biologist (Staff Directory)

-For environmental review requests visit the Wildlife Habitat Assessment Program.
+For environmental review requests visit TPWD's Wildlife Habitat Assessment Program.

 - U.S. Endangered Species Act